See also citation management, text editors, diagrams.

 - Acquiring grad students to do the work for you.

-And that is my theory about about the whole shambles keeps on shambling forward.
+And that one is how the whole academic cortège keeps on shambling forth.

-Addendum: Yes, I am aware there are differences between ConTeXT and LaTeX and TeX, and that they are all awful in refreshingly different sub-details of formatting, interoperation, character set handling and compatibility.
-I believe I can avoid arranging the deckchairs on this sinking boat, however, and I will discrete wait over here near the HTML lifeboats for some amped-up scholarly version of Markdown to come save me.
+Addendum: Yes, I am aware there are differences between ConTeXT and LaTeX and TeX, and that they are all awful in refreshingly different sub-details of formatting, interoperation, character set handling, compatibility, and community support.
+However, standards lock-in being what it is, I believe I can avoid arranging the deckchairs on this sinking boat, however, and I will discrete wait over here near the HTML lifeboats for some amped-up scholarly version of Markdown to come save me.

 Things to ease the irritation